apeirohaon/spacepirates/outline.md

 ###### Scene 4

- [ meets second person ] Girl proves self in previous scene, but the ship is in need for repairs and we meet the old mechanic in a decrepit underground space autozone. mechanic evidently doesn't like working for a shady business, but has to.
-We somehow convince him to be part of our crew.(Perhaps a fire fight happens in space autozone and we save his hide)
+ [ meets second person ] Girl proves self in previous scene, but the ship is in need for repairs and we meet the old mechanic in a decrepit underground space repair station(space autozone?).
+The mechanic evidently doesn't like working for a shady business, but has to inorder to make ends meet(maybe we can write he has a family and is working here so they don't have to or something?).
+MC requests a repairs from the mechanic because MC is broke and mechanic is only person in the slums capable of conducting repairs on MC's obscure/vintage ship.
+The mechanic accepts the order, but does so begrudingly with his hatred of pirates.
+Mid repairs debtors come in and try to get the old mechanic to pay up.
+MC kun wanting his repairs to be completed steps in and guns down one of the debtors and sends the other one fleeing/injured.
+Though mechanic is saved his shop is in horrible condition, nolonger workable, the ship is barely functional.
+After you save his hide he feels indebted towards you and says he feels obligated to work with you and your illicit activities until he considers his debt payed.

 Scene 5: [ meets third person ] We meet in the bar?